Movie and Television Review and Classification Board

 The Movie and Television Review and Classification Board (MTRCB; Lupon sa Rebyu at Klasipikasyon ng Pelikula at Telebisyon) is a Philippine government agency under the Office of the President of the Philippines that is responsible for the classification and review of television programs, motion pictures and home videos.

-Unlike other organizations worldwide (such as the BBFC), the Board does not rate video games.
+Unlike other organizations worldwide, the Board does not rate video games.
 Thus, both the ESRB system used in the United States, and IARC system are the de facto rating systems used in the Philippines, although there have been attempts at formulating an independent local rating system.
 Certain video game vendors ask for a valid ID or other verification of those seeking to buy M- and AO-rated games.
 The Board also does not rate literature.

 The Movie and Television Review and Classification Board also serves as a de facto censorship body.